-The Fire Department provides fire protection, prevention, emergency medical, emergency dispatch (911) and emergency disaster protective services to the citizens and visitors of James City County.
+The James City County Fire Department provides fire protection and prevention, emergency medical services, emergency disaster protective services, and community outreach to the county’s citizens and visitors.

 - Why is my smoke alarm beeping?